-Britain’s Pay As You Earn (PAYE) system, which has incorporated exact withholding since the 1940s, has several features that facilitate return-free filing.
+Britain’s Pay As You Earn system, which has incorporated exact withholding since the 1940s, has several features that facilitate return-free filing.
 One is that it treats the individual (rather than the family) as the unit of taxation.
 Another is that a large proportion of taxpayers (64 percent) are taxed at the same “basic” marginal rate.
 The system was reformed in April 2013 to require employers to report salary payments in real time, with the goal of decreasing withholding errors.
-The reform also linked revenue collection and benefit payments to the same database for purposes of increasing efficiency.
+The reform also linked revenue collection and benefit payments to the same database, increasing efficiency.

 Despite the clear need for the changes, concern still exists as to whether real-time reporting places a disproportionate burden on small businesses.
-To minimize the problem, small employers have been temporarily allowed to file payments on a monthly basis.
-In 2014, about 90 percent of the United Kingdom’s income tax revenue was collected through PAYE.
+To minimize the problem, small employers have been temporarily allowed to file payments monthly.
+In 2014, about 90 percent of the United Kingdom’s income tax revenue was collected through Pay As You Earn.

 The portion of taxpayers who still have to file returns varies widely by country.
 About 90 percent of taxpayers eligible for final withholding in the United Kingdom did not have to file in 2014.
 The figures for other countries are dated, but there’s no reason to believe that they are unrepresentative.
 In Germany in 1986 and in Japan in 1988–90, the corresponding figures were 46 percent and 63 percent, respectively.

 Many countries, it should be noted, maintain a filing requirement for taxpayers with more than one job.
 At least one, Kenya, requires taxpayers to file a return if their personal circumstances change during the year.

 Gale, William G., and Janet Holtzblatt.
 1997.
 “On the Possibility of a No-Return Tax System.”
 National Tax Journal 50 (3): 475–85.